tomyRomero/artifyme/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

-Ensure that you have java and maven installed with the necessary versions, they can be found in the pom.xml, for example the java I used was 20, and Maven was 4.0.0, spring-boot was 3.2.3.
-Ensure that you have these systems up and running if you want to test the server locally, ensure that you have maven and java as environmental variables on your pc.
+Ensure that you have JAVA and MAVEN installed with the necessary versions, they can be found in the pom.xml, for example the JAVA I used was 20, and MAVEN was 4.0.0, spring-boot was 3.2.3.
+Ensure that you have these systems up and running if you want to test the server locally, ensure that you have MAVEN and JAVA as environmental variables on your PC.

 **Backend:**
 1. Navigate to the project directory: `cd backend`